-This section contains discussion and analysis of net operating revenue, expense and other information relevant to an understanding of results of operations for the three months ended March 31, 2018 and 2017.
-Net periodic pension and other post-employment expense (benefit) is now included in non-operating income (expense) in the Consolidated Statements of Operations; see Note 1 - Basis of Presentation and Recently Issued Accounting Standards.
-As a result of adopting the new retirement benefits guidance, Publishing operating costs and operating loss increased by \$930 and \$859 for the three months ended March 31, 2018 and 2017, respectively.
+This section contains discussion and analysis of net operating revenue, expense and other information relevant to an understanding of results of operations for the three and nine months ended September 30, 2018 and 2017.
+Net periodic pension and other post-employment expense (benefit) is now included in other income, net in the Consolidated Statements of Operations; see Note 1 - Basis of Presentation and Recently Issued Accounting Standards.
+As a result of adopting this guidance, total operating costs and expense decreased \$5,051 and \$3,333 for the three and nine months ended September 30, 2017, respectively.
+In the third quarter of 2017, the Company completed a derisking transaction to reduce the Company's pension liability, which resulted in a charge to pension expense of \$5,911; see Note 8 - Pension and Other Retirement Plans.